Trandafir Writing Competition

 Each year, Transnational Law & Contemporary Problems, in conjunction with the University of Iowa College of Law International and Comparative Law Program, conducts an annual world affairs student writing competition.
 The competition is open to law students and to graduate students in all disciplines.
 Below are details about this year’s competition.
 Interested students are asked to review the Official Rules carefully before submitting entries.

-Any topic of contemporary international business or economic concern with a legal nexus.
+Any contemporary international business or economic concern.

 The winning essay will be published in Transnational Law & Contemporary Problems, a journal of the University of Iowa College of Law.

 All students currently enrolled in law or graduate degree programs.

 Transnational Law & Contemporary Problems must receive all essays no later than February 1, 2018.

 (1) All essays must be typed, double-spaced on 8-1/2″ x 11″ paper, with a 1″ margin on all sides.